yu-ming-chen/tp/docs/DeveloperGuide.md

 ![FindBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/FindBudgetCommand.png)

-Figure 4.3.5.2.1: Sequence diagram for find budget command in main page view.
+Figure 4.3.5.2.1: Sequence diagram of the `FindBudgetCommand`.

->Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+> Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. The `LogicManager` uses the `MainPageParser` to parse the give user input.